This article is part of a larger series on Payments.

 - Business management: Square has additional features such as invoicing, appointment booking, employee management, and customer email marketing.
 Furthermore, Square integrates with many other business programs, including accounting and delivery management.

 - Chargeback policy: Unlike most credit card processing services, Square does not charge extra fees when a chargeback occurs; there is only the fee from the cardholder’s bank should the dispute be unsuccessful.
 It will notify you of a chargeback via email and dispute it automatically should you forget or miss the deadline.
 It is highly recommended, however, that you add supporting documents via the Square Dashboard to improve your chances of a successful dispute.

 - Mobile app: As of this writing, Square ties with SwipeSimple (Payment Depot) for best ratings on the Apple App store.
-It has 4.8 out of 5 stars with some 300,000 ratings.
+It has 4.8 out of 5 stars with some 320,000 ratings.
 (SwipeSimple only has 4,400+).
-It ranks No. 34 in business in the App Store.
-People love the app, but hate the customer support.
+It ranks No. 19 in business in the App Store (previously No. 34).
+People love the app but hate customer support.
 There are also many complaints of held funds (on our list, PayPal is the worst for this, followed by Square).

 What Square Is Missing

 - Flexible payment processing: The other credit card readers on our list offer merchant accounts (like Payment Depot) or integrate as a payment system with other payment channels (like PayPal).
 Square is self-contained.

 - Round-the-clock customer support: Phone, chat, and email support are available Monday to Friday from 9 a.m. to 9 p.m.
 Eastern time.
 Most of the others on our list have 24/7 support.